 In addition to these lengthy jail sentences, being convicted of felony DWI means that you will have a mandatory 10 year suspension of your driving license.
 Unlike with misdemeanor DWI charges, there is no way to get a restricted driving privilege if you have been convicted of felony DWI in Missouri.
 You will also be required to install and maintain an ignition interlock device in your car and have an SR-22 insurance endorsement.
 But more importantly, your life will be changed in ways you may not fully grasp: convicted felons cannot own a firearm, run for office, hold certain jobs, or vote in Missouri elections until their sentence is fully concluded.
 In addition, those with felony DWIs on their record must disclose to prospective employers or landlords their status as a convicted felon.
 This can–and often does–limit where they can live and work.

-The felony DWI attorneys at Combs Law Group understand that our St. Louis felony DWI clients do not want to have a felony on their record for the rest of their lives.
+The felony DWI attorneys at Combs Law Group understand that our St. Louis, MO felony DWI clients do not want to have a felony on their record for the rest of their lives.
 This is why we work closely with every one of our clients to prepare a defense that is designed to avoid a felony conviction by all means.
 Our firm works with judges, prosecutors, and most importantly you, the client, to understand what diversion programs are available.
 We will also use our network of mental health and medical professionals to suggest rehabilitation and therapy programs, as we understand that addiction is a disease that can be treated.

 Some of our recent DWI/DUI Victories